 8. False Negative Association.
 Associating an unacceptable idea with a valid fact to render the fact unacceptable.

 9. The Use of Emotions to Determine If Something Is True or False.
-Be aware of people trying to elicit your emotions in order to sell an opinion or idea.
+Be aware of people trying to elicit your emotions to sell an opinion or idea.

-10. Utilizing Mysticism as a Proof of Divine Authorship.
+10. Using Mysticism as a Proof of Divine Authorship.
 Attempting to use “experience” as proof of divine authorship.

 11. Misuse of Context.
 Watch for the connection between their premise and the context.